 But back to cupcakes, carrot cupcakes to be exact!

 These moist, simple and naturally orange tinted cupcakes engage your senses with an aromatic balance of spices and topped with this AH-mazing brown sugar cream cheese frosting.
 I’m not a big cake fan, except for carrot cake, the density, the flavors, the frosting, oh the frosting, oh my…my hips are expanding.
-They are simple and delicious, and you can tell your Dr that you are indeed getting your beta carotene!
+They are easy and delicious, and you can tell your Dr. that you are indeed getting your beta carotene!

 Start by mixing your dry ingredients together in a small bowl.
 Use a fork or a whisk.

 Next finely grate your carrots, I used my teensy-tiny grater plate on my food processor, if you don’t have one, just use the smallest side of your grater, you get all of the color and flavor and fiber I might add, but no large chunks, rather they are somewhat pulverized.
-Oops, ran out of my bulk carrots, use whatever you have on hand.

 Look at that beautiful orange color!

 Set aside, you want a scant (which means, not quite full) cup and a half.

 Add your all natural sugar to the bowl of a stand or hand mixer.